oracle/node-oracledb/doc/api.md

 and only return the exact number of rows required to node-oracledb.

 For Oracle Database 11g and earlier there are several alternative ways to limit the number of rows returned.
-Refer to [Oracle Magazine][85] for details.
+The old, canonical paging query

-The old, canonical paging query is:
+is:

 ```SQL
 SELECT *